Subdrainage systems with geodrains

 Solution using geotextiles in drainage systems:

-PERMADRAIN geonet is a geocomposite that presents in a single product an integral drainage system, consisting of a HDPE drainage medium (geonet) that offers high resistance to compression, maintaining its thickness constant under high load stresses and a non-woven geotextile filtering medium that allows the efficient passage of water.
+The geodrain PERMADRAIN is a geocomposite that presents in a single product a system of sewer system integral, made up of a HDPE drainage medium (geonet) that offers high resistance to compression, maintaining its thickness constant under high load requests and a non-woven geotextile filter medium that allows the efficient passage of water

 Figure 1.
 Reduction of the water table with the Subdrainage System.

-The geodrain for the longitudinal subdrainage system has a perforated DRAINPIPE pipe in its lower casing, which is in direct contact with the geonet, guaranteeing the direct delivery of the water captured by the geonet to the perforated pipe.
-The PERMADRAIN geonet has a high hydraulic capacity, in addition to mechanical properties that guarantee minimum installation damage.
-Additionally, PERMADRAIN geodrainage systems require less trench width and less drainage material to fill the trench, which results in greater cost-efficiency.
+The geodrain for the longitudinal subdrainage system has a perforated pipe in its lower sheath.
+DRAINPIPE, which is in direct contact with the geogrid, guaranteeing the direct delivery of the water captured by it to the perforated pipe.
+The PERMADRAIN geodrain has high hydraulic capacity, in addition to the mechanical properties that guarantee minimal installation damage.
+Additionally, it is highlighted that subdrainage systems with PERMADRAIN geodrain require a smaller trench width and a smaller amount of filling drainage material, thereby achieving greater cost-efficiency.

 Figure 2.
 PERMADRAIN Geodrain

-Finally, PERMADRAIN® tubular geonet and DRAINPIPE® drainage pipe are used as an alternative for the formation of the longitudinal subdrainage system for the purpose of:
+Finally, the PERMADRAIN tubular geodrain and DRAINPIPE drainage pipe are used as an alternative for the formation of the longitudinal subdrain system with the purpose of:

 • Keep the water table of the subgrade soil lowered.